turtle7373/cs330projectcode/README.md

 build instrctions

+Gradle building is already done so dont use gradle build.

+Both my files are already made with java and made executable to a jar file. so you can go right to testing afterr you clone it.

+If you want to use gradle you can run gradle clean to gradle shadowJar and it will clean removes the build file and shadowJar will remakes the file.

 To test you download the part1 and part2 jar files.

 Open command prompt and locate file that your downloads are located.